makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 ### Display an Info window

 Both Google Maps and Amazon Location Service can render an info/popup on the map.

+1. Google Maps uses `MarkerOptions` to display a popup next to a marker.
+2. Amazon Location Service utilizes the MapLibre library.
+You can use the `addSource` and `addLayer` methods to add GeoJSON data.

 #### With Google Maps